 The scripture clearly identifies marriage as between one man and one woman: “Inasmuch as this church of Christ has been reproached with the crime of fornication, and polygamy: we declare that we believe, that one man should have one wife; and one woman, but one husband, except in case of death, when either is at liberty to marry again.
 It is not right to persuade a woman to be baptized contrary to the will of her husband, neither is it lawful to influence her to leave her husband.”

-Some have asserted that D&C 101 was merely an advisory statement which was never intended as God’s will for the church, as Joseph was out of town when monogamy was reaffirmed as the law of the church.
-Yet he did not edit or alter D&C 101 in any way upon his return.
-Further, he personally contributed to and supervised the 1844 D&C edition, remaining fully aware of the specific language.
+Some have asserted that D&C 101 was merely an advisory statement which was never intended as God’s will, as Joseph was out of town when monogamy was reaffirmed as the law of the church.
+Yet Joseph did not edit or alter D&C 101 despite personally supervising the 1844 D&C edition.

-Even FairMormon (Foundation for Apologetic Information Research), the leading generator of faith inspiring LDS apologetics, experiences difficulty refuting the doctrinal validity of D&C 101.
+FairMormon (Foundation for Apologetic Information Research), a leading defender of LDS truth claims, confirms the doctrinal validity of D&C 101:

 “Joseph Smith was preaching in Michigan at the time Oliver and W.W.
 Phelps introduced these two articles to the conference; it is not known if he approved of their addition to the D&C at the time, although he did retain them in the 1844 Nauvoo edition, which argues that he was not opposed to them.”

 “However, there is also some evidence that an article on marriage was already anticipated, and cited four times in the new D&C’s index, which was prepared under Joseph’s direction and probably available prior to his departure.
-Thus, if a disagreement existed, it was resolved before the Prophet left for Pontiac.”
-(Hales, Joseph Smith’s Polygamy, vol. 1, see p.
-171–173).
+Thus, if a disagreement existed, it was resolved before the Prophet left for Pontiac” (Hales, Joseph Smith’s Polygamy, vol 1, 171–173).

 ORIGIN OF D&C 132

-Attempts to justify polygamy often involve the notion that there were simply too many women and children in need of support, given the persecution the saints faced wherever they went.
-Such a notion simply cannot be reconciled with the demographic realities of the day, or the troubling execution of the practice.
-Mormonism predominantly sprang up in westward frontier territories, where the supply of men outstripped females.
+Attempts to justify polygamy often involve the notion that there were too many women and children in need of support, given the persecution the Saints faced wherever they went.
+This notion cannot be reconciled with the demographic realities of the day, or the troubling execution of the practice.
+Mormonism predominantly sprang up in westward frontier territories where the supply of men outstripped females.